 The reasons harmonization is difficult between a single State's income tax and unemployment tax provisions is not immediately obvious; but, in fact the tensions between income tax and unemployment tax policies are more difficult to reconcile than intra-State harmonization of either the items subject to income tax withholding or the items composing the unemployment insurance wage base.
 To understand these tensions policies pursued by the income tax withholding laws and the unemployment insurance laws need to be kept in mind.
-The purpose of the income tax withholding laws is primarily to establish a procedure by which taxes are to be collected and secondarily assist in the characterization of certain income12 while the unemployment tax structure is intended to raise revenue from employers for a specific
+The purpose of the income tax withholding laws is primarily to establish a procedure by which taxes are to be collected and secondarily assist in the characterization of certain income 17 while the unemployment tax structure is intended to raise revenue from employers for a specific employee benefit, and most importantly, to provide a basis upon which benefits are calculated18.
+For example, whether employer provided meals are income is determined under income tax statutes independent of the withholding requirements.
+In other words, taxes will be withheld only if it is a prior determined that there is a tax to be collected.
+Unlike income tax withholding, however, the unemployment insurance provisions make two indivisible determinations: (1) whether, as to the item of payment, the relationship between payor and payee is that of employer-employee, and (2) if so, whether the item in question is income 19.
+For example, an employer's reimbursement to an employee for purchases

-Though at first blush it might appear that the income tax withholding provisions of a state statute may have something to do with the determination of taxable income by defining factors such as wages and employee, the fact is these definitions are important (from the perspective of income tax) only for determining whether a payer of income is required to withhold income taxes or whether the payee has the responsibility of paying owed taxes directly to the state or federal government.
+17 Though at first blush it might appear that the income tax withholding provisions of a state statute may have something to do with the determination of taxable income by defining factors such as wages and employee, the fact is these definitions are important (from the perspective of income tax) only for determining whether a payer of income is required to withhold income taxes or whether the payee has the responsibility of paying owed taxes directly to the state or federal government.
 Whether an item of income is wages or some other form of income is irrelevant to the question of whether it is income.
 That is an issue with which the income tax withholding provisions do not deal.